AdobeDocs/experience-platform.en/help/edge/datastreams/overrides.md

 ---
 title: Configure datastream overrides
-description: Learn how to configure datastream overrides in the Data Collection UI and activate them via the Web SDK.
+description: Learn how to configure datastream overrides in the Datastreams UI and activate them via the Web SDK.
 ---

 # Configure datastream overrides